 This year I'm leaning into pumpkin even more and am bringing you a recipe that truly has the best flavors of Fall.
 Pumpkin spice, maple syrup, warm & caramel-flavored bourbon, and a pecan topping.
 Can we say YES?!

 Rather than go into the recipe step by step (which is already in the recipe card below!)
 I figured I would share a few of my favorite tips & tricks for making these pumpkin cupcakes soft, fluffy, and SO darn good.

 Oh, and did I mention these eggless & dairy-free pumpkin cupcakes can be made in ONE BOWL and are ready in 30 minutes or less?!
 YES PLEASE!

 This is a big one when it comes to making cupcakes from scratch.
 Sure I have made the occasional cake or cupcake with all-purpose flour, BUT I recommend pastry flour over AP flour any day.
 This is because pastry flour has less protein and therefore leads to a more tender and lighter cake texture.

-P.S- If you only have all-purpose flour on hand, here’s a fun trick.
-Measure the flour, but then replace 2 Tbsp per cup of all-purpose flour with 1 Tbsp of cornstarch.
+P.S- If you only have all-purpose flour on hand, here's a fun trick.
+Measure the flour, but then replace 2 tablespoon per cup of all-purpose flour with 1 tablespoon of cornstarch.
 Believe me, it will help make the cake lighter and is a hack that actually works!

 Always measure in grams

 If you overmix the batter, too much gluten will form and your cupcakes risk turning out dense and rubbery.
-That’s why I always recommend to mix the batter JUST until all large clumps and streaks of flour are gone.
+That's why I always recommend mixing the batter JUST until all large clumps and streaks of flour are gone.

 I also highly recommend using a whisk to mix vs. a spoon.
 It helps to break up those clumps of flour in the batter and incorporates air into the batter when mixing.